History of our Organic Garden

 The land where the garden now grows was once owned by a wonderful gardener named Catherine Crofts, and her family.
 [Later the land became part of W.A.
 Department of Education property.]
 The building on the site is named after the old 'group settlement house' that the family had lived in during the 1920′s and 30′s.
-Katherine’s inspiration and love of plants is still reflected today throughout the Organic Garden.
+Catherine’s inspiration and love of plants is still reflected today throughout the Organic Garden.

 The garden was started in 1988, by the Margaret River Alternative Technology Centre to be used as a place of education, to encourage local families to grow their own vegetables, herbs and flowers in an environmentally friendly manner.

 The gardens have matured into a beautiful if somewhat rambling oasis in the heart of the town.
 All the plants have been gifted or acquired by generous donations from the community and the garden planted and tended by mostly local people.
 The object of the garden is not to be a showcase but rather a space where adults and chilren are encouraged to meditate, sing, paint or rest and listen to the birdsong.

 The Organic Garden building (Mansfield House) was constructed in 1993.
 It was designed by an artist and built from recycled materials by a local environmental scientist and volunteers.
 Many workshops have been held here, such as energy efficiency, composting and appropriate building techniques including the straw bale method.
 The benefits felt at these community forums has positively impacted upon our community approach to group ownership, energy efficient design, and low cost building.
 Mannsfield House is currently used for a wide variety of community meetings and fund raisers.